-Mortality assumptions for the determination of the total pension liability for the DPS Division as shown below are applied, as applicable, in the determination of the total OPEB liability for the DPS HCTF.
+Mortality assumptions for the determination of the total pension liability used in the December 31, 2019, valuation for the DPS Division as shown below are applied, as applicable, in the determination of the total OPEB liability for the DPS HCTF.
 Affiliated employers of the DPS Division participate in the DPS HCTF.